csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 In practice situation is not that bad, as not all the data needs to be communicated via the interconnect, and in many cases one uses the same data for several arithmetic operations.
-Some problems are closer to the trivially parallel case, and in these cases the main memory is typically the main bottleneck.
+Some problems are closer to the trivially parallel case, and in these cases the main memory within a node is typically the main bottleneck.
 The various caches, algorithmic choices and programming techniques can increase the achievable performance, *i.e* in some cases it is possible to perform computations and communication simultaneously.

-Different scientific problems have different inherent limitations (for example how many operations are performed per each memory/interconnect access), but in best cases (as the LINPACK benchmark) it is possible to obtain up to 80 % of the theoretical peak performance of a supercomputer.
+Different scientific problems have different inherent limitations (for example how many operations are performed per each memory/interconnect acces, how often data needs to be copied between CPUs and GPUs), but in best cases (as the LINPACK benchmark) it is possible to obtain up to 80 % of the theoretical peak performance of a supercomputer.